nigelhorne/CGI-ACL/README.md

     IF no restrictions configured THEN
         RETURN 0  (allow -- fast path)

-    addr := REMOTE_ADDR // '127.0.0.1'
+    raw := REMOTE_ADDR // '127.0.0.1'
-    IF addr not a valid IPv4 or IPv6 address THEN RETURN 1  (deny -- bad or injected address)
+    -- \A and \z anchors (not ^ / $): \z never matches before a trailing \n IF raw not matched by /\A IPv4-or-IPv6 \z/ THEN RETURN 1  (deny -- bad or injected address)
+    -- Detaint: extract addr via character-class capture so the value -- is clean under Perl -T taint mode for all downstream callers addr := capture [0-9A-Fa-f:.]+ from raw

     IF deny_cloud is set THEN
         consult per-object cache keyed by addr (TTL 300 s)